intimitrons4604/stella-cpp-robot-builder/README.md

 In autonomous mode, Stella will continuously drive straight forward with the motors at half power.
 This is done by the `AutonomousDriveStraight` command, with a `speed` parameter of `0.5`.

 # Teleoperated Mode
 In teleoperated mode, you can drive Stella using the left stick.
 The y-axis controls straight motion, and the x-axis controls turning.
-There is an axial deadzone applied to each axes inputs.
+There is an axial deadzone applied to each axes' input values.
 The turbo button is the right bumper (labelled RB).
 This driving is performed by the `JoystickDrive` command - the default command for the Drivetrain subsystem.

 If you hold down the X button, Stella will rotate counter-clockwise in place with the motors at one quarter power as long as you are holding the button.
 If you hold down the B button, Stella will do the same thing, this time rotating clockwise.
 The rotation is performed by the `RotateInPlace` command, with differing values for the `counterClockWise` parameter, and the same value for the `rotationRate` parameter.